-These datasets are from different domains of application, and can help us to gain better understanding of the DASVDD performance under different circumstances.
-The MNIST, CIFAR10, and Fashion MNIST datasets all have 10 classes.
-The full list of CIFAR10 and FMNIST classes is included in the Table \ref{classlist}.
+These datasets are from different domains of application and can help us to gain a better understanding of the DASVDD performance under different circumstances.
+The MNIST, CIFAR10, and Fashion MNIST datasets all have ten classes.
+The full list of CIFAR10 and FMNIST classes is included in Table \ref{classlist}.
 In each experiment, we pick one of the classes as normal and label the rest as anomalies.
 Using this approach, we create ten one-class classifiers for each dataset.
 This approach is common in image anomaly detection and was previously used by similar studies \cite{ruff2018deep,abatiand}.
 We use the original training and test data and only employ normal samples for training the models.
 No pre-processing step is performed on the MNIST and Fashion MNIST datasets.
 However, similar to \cite{ruff2018deep}, we pre-processed the CIFAR10 images with global contrast normalization \cite{GoodBengCour16}.
-Same pre-processing is employed for our comparison algorithms.
-The Speech and PIMA datasets are already labeled as being normal or anomaly, and can be directly used for AD.
+The same pre-processing is employed for our comparison algorithms.
+The rest of the datasets are already labelled as being normal or anomalous and can be directly used for AD.